1. Put together a team.

 5. Find a network of youth ministers to share ideas with.

 Are there youth ministers close to you who would like to meet for coffee?
-You may also want to join an organization like Forma at episcoforma.org.
-There you can be connected with over 300 Christian Formation people who are eager to learn from each other and support each other through email listserves, a facebook group and annual conference.
+You may also want to join an organization like Forma at forma.church.
+There you can be connected with thousands of Christian Formation people who are eager to learn from each other and support each other through.
+Anyone can join their Facebook group at https://www.facebook.com/groups/EpiscoForma.

 6. Take photos and communicate what you are doing.